Triple Win Property Management Blog | Second Nature

 Integration capabilities

-The ability to integrate with other onboarding tools, accounting software, or background check/tenant screening services in real time can create a more unified workflow.
+The ability to integrate with other onboarding tools, property accounting software, or background check/tenant screening services in real time can create a more unified workflow.

 Reporting and analytics